Noah Adamia: Death

 Adamia met his fate a day before Sevastopol fell to Axis forces on 4 July 1942.
 He was one of the 60,000 Soviet defenders who were not evacuated.
 On 3 July Adamia was killed in the area of Gasfort, Kamysheva Bay.
 He was buried in Sevastopol along with 86 soldiers of the 7th Marine Brigade.

 Awards

-For his outstanding performance and courage in the fight against Nazism and the actions in June 1942, the Presidium of the Supreme Soviet posthumously awarded Noah Petrovich Adamiya the title Hero of the Soviet Union, the Order of Lenin and the Medal of Valour on 24 July 1942.
+For his outstanding performance and courage in the fight against Nazism and the actions in June 1942, the Presidium of the Supreme Soviet posthumously awarded Noah Petrovich Adamia the title Hero of the Soviet Union, the Order of Lenin and the Medal of Valour on 24 July 1942.
 Due to restrictions on awards for marine servicemen, he was not awarded with higher honors.
 A street in the city of Sukhumi, Georgia is named after him.